prasunanand/prasunanand.github.io/_posts/2018-02-24-rubygrant17-rbcuda-installation-and-architecture.markdown

 `extconf.rb` that helps in building the shared object file can be found [here](https://github.com/prasunanand/rbcuda/blob/master/ext/rbcuda/extconf.rb).

 `rbcuda.h` defines all the Ruby structs that correspond to CUDA types.
-In the following code a CUfunction type can be represented as `function_ptr`.
+In the following code `CUfunction` type can be represented as `function_ptr`.

 ```ruby